Kumbhalgarh Fort

 Second largest fort in Rajasthan; Spread over 36 sq km; Built initially during Mauryan age

 Kumbhalgarh Fort, one of the major tourist attractions in Rajasthan, has been included in 2013 AD in the list of UNESCO World Heritage sites under the group ‘Hill Forts of Rajasthan’.
 It has been the symbol of glory and victory of Mewar.
-Efforts to construct this fort were done by King Samprati, the grandson of Emperor Ashok.
+Here was once the site of an ancient citadel dating from the 2nd century AD.
+It was then constructed by King Samprati, the grandson of Emperor Ashok.
 He named the fort as Machhindragarh.
-After years, as the marriage of Ali Singh was not acceptable to Rana Rana Ratan Singh because his spouse was Chauhan so he kept his Chauhan wife in this fort.
+After years, as the marriage of Ali Singh was not acceptable to Rana Ratan Singh because his spouse was Chauhan, so he kept his Chauhan wife in this fort.
 With the birth of Hameer, the fort got alive again.
-And after years, the fate of Machhindragarh changed when Rana Kumbha was given the responsibility of Mewar.
+The fate of Machhindragarh changed when Rana Kumbha was given the responsibility of Mewar.
 To make Mewar safer from invaders, Rana Kumbha built 52 new forts and renovated 32 old forts, especially the Machhindragarh.
 It was given major attention and renamed as “Kumbhalgarh”.
 The fort is surrounded by the hills of Arawali range.
 It was the capital for rulers of Mewar.
-The fort is known for being indomitable.
-One rampart of this fort is so high that it is considered second longest wall after the Great Wall of China.

 Enquire Now